SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/08.Numbers-sum-web-13.png)

 All seems fine but when we enter the two numbers and hit **[Calculate]**, nothing happens.
-Let us write the logic needed to summing both numbers to work as expected.
+Let us write the logic needed to sum both numbers to work as expected.
 Open the **`HomeController`** file in the same folder, and we should be able to see the following:

 ![](assets/chapter-1-images/08.Numbers-sum-web-14.png)